cansavvy/DataTrail_ReOrg/docs/no_toc/01_forming_questions_03_how_to_learn.md

 **No one knows everything and that is okay and expected.**

-While we'll point out where to find help when you're stuck throughout this course set; however, it may not be obvious *when* to ask for help.
+We'll point out where to find help when you're stuck throughout this course set.
+However, it may not be obvious *when* to ask for help.
 While this is not a hard and fast rule, if you've been trying to find the answer to something you're stuck on for half an hour and cannot figure it out, it may be time to post your question online for someone else to answer or to reach out directly to someone to get your question answered.
 During the half hour when you're trying on your own, you should:

 - **Google for the answer** with various different wording attempts.
 - If it's a coding question, you should try **running code** to test to see if the fixes from Google fix your problem.
-- If you're getting **error messages**, paste those messages into Google.
+- If you're getting **error messages**, paste those messages into Google and search.
 - If after trying all of these things you're still stuck, then you should **ask for help** *every time*.

 **Rather than give up or get overly frustrated because you're stuck, ask questions**!